nuzhat-masud/top_test_bowlers_analysis/README.md

 # Analysis of all-time top bowlers in test matches

 **Background**
-<br>The 79 greatest bowlers of all time has been listed in the dataset in separate rows according to total wickets they took in the span of their career as a cricketer.
-Along with wickets, their are 13 other attributes that are mentioned on each player.
+<br>The greatest bowlers of all time has been listed in the dataset in separate rows according to total wickets they took in the span of their career as a cricketer.
+Along with wickets, their are other attributes that measures the performance of each player over their career.

 **Attributes:**
  - Player - name of the players